What Is Pinterest Used For

 Pinterest is not only for moms and brides!
 Pinterest is a visual search engine that attracts people looking to be inspired.

 Searchers are also looking to buy!
-If you have a product to sell, you should absolutely be looking into using Pinterest for your business.
+If you have a product to sell, you should absolutely be looking into using Pinterest in business.

 With its large and growing user base of users all over the world, incorporating Pinterest in business for marketing, driving sales and website traffic should be a priority.